 Well, who knew such enormous plants could grow so much in two months time?!
 By early September, the report was that the flowers were nearly due to bloom.
 This year I was not going to miss it!

 I made two trips within a few days, once at sunset with my mom and then a few days later at sunrise by myself.
 Not surprisingly, there were very few people there when I arrived at 6:30 am.
 For about half an hour, it was just me, by bicycle, and a few people with a drone.
 Yes, you read that correctly… I took my bike with me!
 What would make for a more charming photo than an adorable prop amongst the flowers?

 I just loved wandering around and through the 40 acres of sunflowers.
 Beauty like that requires a lot of stopping and staring.
 How else can you fully comprehend you’re in the presence of such beauty?
 Eventually, I took my bike around the Farm to shoot it in different settings.
-The sun came up quickly, so I had to work quickly.
-And even though the fields seem to go on forever, I did my best to stay where the now-large influx of visitors was not yet.
+The sun came up quickly, so I had to work fast.
+(Bike photography, especially in a field, is not quick work.)
+I did my best to stay where the now-large influx of visitors had not yet made it to.
 (If you know my photography, you know how infrequently I have people in my shots.)